akumina/AkuminaDev/docs/Modern-Faq.md

 ## Can I use the Akumina Widgets and SPFx/Modern Web Parts together?

-When using the Akumina page editing experience, Modern web parts cannot be added to pages, only Akumina widgets.
+When using the Akumina page editing experience in the Single Page Application (SPA), SPFx/Modern web parts cannot be added to pages, only Akumina widgets.

-When using the SharePoint page editing experience, both Modern Web Parts and Akumina widgets can be used.
+When using the SharePoint page editing experience with the Akumina widget picker and/or the application extension, both Modern Web Parts and Akumina widgets can be used.

 ## Where are the Assets stored?

-Since Modern restricts the use of the Style Library, the asset files are stored in another library, usually named Akumina Library.
-In addition, the assets can be in either the central site collection or in a CDN, depending on type.
+Since Modern restricts the use of the Style Library, the asset files are stored in another library, named *Akumina Library* by default.
+In addition, the assets can be also be in a central site collection - see https://akumina.github.io/docs/AK-Central-Site-Support.html.
 The digitalworkplace.env.js file (when used) is placed in the Akumina Private Library; see https://akumina.github.io/docs/Modern-AWP#setup-installation.

 ## How do I update my widget packages to use a different library name?

-We have introduced a new token {AssetLibraryName} in the config.json file that will allow it to work in both modern and classic, as shown below:
+We have introduced a new token {AssetLibraryName} in the config.json file in Akumina release 4.8 that will allow it to work in both modern and classic, as shown below:

     "Views": [
     {